c-trimm/rook/README.md

 ### A simple php-based journal manager
 Rook is a command-line based journal manager.
 You can create journal entries by using the inline entry method `-m`, or by editing the rook script and specifying an editor.
 By default, rook uses nano.

-This is a personal project that I started as a way to quickly create and track journal entires.
+This is a personal project that I started as a way to quickly create and track journal entries.
 It may have bugs, and the code was thrown together pretty quickly.
 Please don't judge me too harshly. :)

 ## Installation
 Rook requires PHP 7.0+ to be installed.